Zlaté Hory: Geography

 Several small watercourses flows through the municipal territory.
-The Zlatý Stream flows through the town proper.
+The stream Zlatý potok flows through the town proper.
 The area is rich in springs.

+The western part of the municipal territory lies in the Jeseníky Protected Landscape Area.
+This area is known for the Rejvíz National Nature Reserve.
+The reserve has an area of 328.6 ha and is known for peat bogs and associated fauna and flora.

 History

 Golden mines in the Zlaté Hory area were first mentioned in a document from 1224.
 Edelštejn Castle was founded near the gold mines for their protection.
 Zlaté Hory (under its old name Cukmantl) was first mentioned in 1263.
 The area with the gold mines was very attractive and in the 13th century the Přemyslid dukes and the bishops of Wrocław competed for it.
-In 1306, the settlement was promoted to a town by its then owner, Duke Nicholas I.
+In 1306, the settlement was promoted to a town by its then owner, Duke Nicholas I. As in other Silesian towns such as Löwenberg, Goldberg and Freudenthal, German miners were called into the region.

 Until the mid-15th century, the town was ruled the Opavian dukes except for the period between 1361 and 1367, when it was owned by King John of Bohemia.
-In 1440, Zlaté Hory was bought by Bolko V the Hussite, who had repaired the Edelštejn Castle and granted the town Magdeburg rights.
+In 1440, Zuckmantel was bought by Bolko V the Hussite, who had repaired the Edelštejn Castle and granted the town Magdeburg rights.
 King George of Poděbrady acquired the town from Bolko's brother Nicholas I of Opole in 1465.
 Two years later, Edelštejn Castle was attacked and destroyed by Jošt of Rožmberk and after the conclusion of the agreement, Zlaté Hory passed under the rule of the bishops of Wrocław for the following centuries.
 The town was included within the ecclesiastical Duchy of Nysa, under suzerainty of the Bohemian Crown.

-During the Thirty Years' War, Zlaté Hory was repeatedly looted by the Swedish troops.
+During the Thirty Years' War, Zuckmantel was repeatedly looted by the Swedish troops.
 In the second half of the 17th century, the town was at the centre of the infamous Northern Moravia witch trials, during which 54 women were burned.
 Despite these events, the town experienced economic growth, and linen began to develop.

-According to the Austrian census of 1910 the town had 4,520 inhabitants, 100% were German-speaking.
+According to the Austrian census of 1910, the town had 4,520 inhabitants and all of them were German-speaking.
 Most populous religious group were Roman Catholics with 4,441 (98.3%).
 Following World War I, it was part of Czechoslovakia.

-During the World War II, the German occupiers operated four forced labour subcamps (E256, E446, E779, E786) of the Stalag VIII-B/344 prisoner-of-war camp in the town.
+During World War II, the German occupiers operated four forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the town.
 On 29 January 1945, German SS soldiers were conducting a death march in the area and murdered 138 prisoners on a road from Konradów.

+After German surrender, the Czechoslovak Communist authorities expelled the town's residents to shrunken Germany.